arajpu-lgtm/ses598-space-robotics-and-ai-2026/assignments/terrain_mapping_drone_control/README.md

 The assignment will be evaluated based on:
 - Total time taken to complete the mission
 - Total energy units consumed during operation
-- Accuracy of cylinder dimension estimates
+- Accuracy of rover 3D model
-- Landing precision on the taller cylinder
+- Landing precision on rover
-- Performance across multiple trials (10 known + 5 unknown scenes)
+- Performance across 3 trials

 ### Key Requirements

 - Autonomous takeoff and search strategy implementation
-- Real-time cylinder detection and dimension estimation
+- Real-time rover detection
-- Energy-conscious path planning
+- Energy-conscious path planning for mapping using SLAM
-- Safe and precise landing on the target cylinder
+- Safe and precise landing on the rover once mapping is complete
-- Robust performance across different scenarios
+- Robust performance across trials

 ## Prerequisites